altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 *Martha was home, in her home, washing her hands.*
 ~Rossin's hands, still red.~
 "M::Those won't go away?"
-"R::Not if you think they shouldn't, I am but thought: remember, think them clean and they will be."
+'R::Not if you think they should not, I am but thought: remember, think them clean and they will be.'
-"M::Can't you think them, aren't you supposed to be self sufficient" *He raised his hands.*
+*He raised his hands.*
 ~Clean of all blood.~
-"R::Suppose that you're right"
-"M::Then what?"
-"R::I mean you are right"
+'R::Well, look at that'
 *Martha continued scrubbing her hands.*
 ~She could still see faint bits of red.~
 ~It was a long while before she spoke again.~
 "M::What if the police come?"
 *Rossin sighed, and waved his hand to the door.*
-"R::If the police come busting in, all you have to do is say a few magic words and they go away.
+'R::If the police come busting in, all you have to do is say a few magic words and they go away.
 Simple as that.
-They aren't prepared for, equipped, or in any way capable of dealing with what you can potentially do.
+They are not prepared for, equipped, or in any way capable of dealing with what you can potentially do.
-Not that you can actually do that yet, but you can let me take over and I can speak for you."
+Not that you can actually do that yet, but you can let me take over and I can speak for you.'
 "M::Speak for me?"

-"R::Through you, whatever"
+'R::Through you, whatever'
 "M::Okay, that sounds like a cult induction speech, what do I have to do, give you all my property?"
 *She continued her scrubbing.*
-"R::Hardy har har, no - but I know the world you are getting into.
-Hold on, let me get an update."
+'R::Hardy har har, no - but I know the world you are getting into.
+Hold on, let me get an update.'
 }
 {
 ~It was a few seconds later and he continued.~